tensorflow/tensorflow/tensorflow/lite/g3doc/tf_ops_compatibility.md

 some supported operations may sometimes be removed through one of these processes.

-Here is a list of TensorFlow operations that are usually removed from the graph:
+Here is a non-exhaustive list of TensorFlow operations that are usually removed from the graph:

 *   [tf.add](https://www.tensorflow.org/api_docs/python/tf/add)
 *   [tf.check_numerics](https://www.tensorflow.org/api_docs/python/tf/check_numerics)